wossen/shortenurl/readme.txt

 How to Deploy to Wildlfy server:
-Wildfly runs on localhost 8080 by default and this application uses these default host:port
+Wildfly runs on localhost 8080 by default and this application uses this default host:port

 1. Get the latest Wildfly Zip - WildFly 31 Final (also test on Wildfly 29)
 2. Got to the bin folder and run standalone.bat(Windows) or standalone.sh(Linux)
-3. Drop the shoren-url.war file into standalone/deploymets folder.
+3. Drop the shorten-url.war file into standalone/deploymets folder.
+(Found at the root of this project).